Curtis Sliwa: Mary Paterson

+Melinda Katz

 Sliwa was in a relationship with Melinda Katz, the Queens County District Attorney.
 Unlike Sliwa, Katz is a member of the Democratic Party.
 The pair first met in 1993, but didn't begin dating until much later.
 They later dated for two years, having their first date in Rockefeller State Park Preserve.
 In 1998, after Katz had an ovary removed, she asked Curtis to serve as a sperm donor to her, to which he agreed.

 The pair reconnected in 2011, and Sliwa separated from her in 2014; they have two children together, conceived in vitro over the previous five years.
 In court documents, Sliwa's ex-wife, Mary, accused him of diverting money to Katz while still married to Mary, as part of a plan to build a "nest egg" with Katz prior to moving in with her.
+The lawsuit was later dismissed.